Long Plane Trees: A general approximation algorithm

+The algorithm $\texttt{AlgSimple}(\pe)$ runs in polynomial time on a real RAM, as there are $n^2$ relevant trees, each of which can be constructed in polynomial time.

-\Tcr{T_{\operatorname{cr}}} The main result of this section (\cref{thm:approximation}) states that for any point set $\pe$ we have $|\Talg|> 0.5467 \cdot |\Topt|$.
+It remains to analyze the approximation guarantee of \texttt{AlgSimple}.
+The main result of this section (\cref{thm:approximation}) states that for any point set $\pe$, we have $|\Talg|> 0.5467 \cdot \OPT$.
 The proof is rather involved.
-To illustrate our approach, we first show a stronger result for a special case when the point set $\pe$ is flat: namely that in those cases we have $|\Talg|\ge \frac23\cdot |\Tcr|$, where $\Tcr$ is the longest (possibly crossing) tree.
-The following observation shows that the constant \(\frac{2}{3}\) is tight:
+As a warm-up for the full proof, we first show a stronger result for the special case of \emph{flat} point sets (cf.~\cref{sec:intro}): if $\pe$ is flat, we have $|\Talg|\ge (2/3)\cdot \OPTcr$, where $\OPTcr$ is the length of a longest (possibly crossing) spanning tree.